 Village of Bardolph

 In the spring of 1856, W. S. and J. B. Hendricks bought half interest in the town from Randolph, and in June of that year a public auction of lots was held in which about 50 lots were sold.
 From this time the town began to grow.
 The railroad having been completed, Bardolph became a shipping point for a large territory.
-As neither the T. P. & W. nor the Rock Island branch of the Burlington was then in existence, large quantities of stock and grain were brought to the town from Eldorado, New Salem and Mound Townships, also from the neighborhood of the northwest.
+As neither the T. P. & W. nor the Rock Island branch of the Burlington railroads were in existence, large quantities of stock and grain were brought to the town from Eldorado, New Salem and Mound townships.

 Bardolph was officially incorporated as a “town” by a special act of legislation passed on April 15, 1869.